Foundation-Devices/passport-firmware/DEVELOPMENT.md

 - Stop execution of code on the MCU
 - Write the firmware to flash at address 0x8000000
 - Reset the MCU and start executing code at address 0x8000000

+If you are using `just` commands, ocd and telnet steps are not required and instead, flashing the firmware can be done using the following command with the desired version number:

+    just flash 1.0.7

+It will build and sign the firmware first if necessary.

 ### RShell Window
 We use `rshell` to connect to the MicroPython device over USB serial.
 Open another shell and run: